MartinMacD/Stack-Linked-List-Assessment/README.md

-# Stack/Linked-List-Assessment
+# Stack/Linked-List-Demo

-Created as an assessment for college, using Java and IntelliJ.
+Created for college, using Java and IntelliJ.
 Covers the use of stacks and linked lists.

 Demonstrates use of: